 Many patients with Rheumatoid Arthritis are interested in using turmeric for its anti-inflammatory properties.
-However, before starting any supplements, I always recommend to evaluate the scientific evidence, the benefits and associated risks.
+However, before starting any supplements, I always recommend evaluating the scientific evidence, the benefits, and the associated risks.

 In this article, I will discuss

 - What is turmeric?

 - Is turmeric helpful for rheumatoid arthritis patients?

 How much turmeric should you use?

 This is my third article that includes valuable information about supplements used in patients with arthritis.

 - Based on the studies I presented, the turmeric / Curcuma longa extract was 1-2g/ day.
 An important detail is that your products need to contain black pepper, which will boost curcumin absorption.
 Some reports suggest turmeric/ curcumin might increase the risk of bleeding, especially in patients on blood thinner medications.
 I advise careful monitoring of your INR/ clotting tests and frequent monitoring and discussions with your physician.